oscarryz/yz-design-notes/Features/Code organization.md

 ## Larger projects

-For larger project `yzc` can create a project with the following structure after executing `yzc init project_name`
+For larger project `yzc` can create a project with the following structure after executing `yz init project_name`
 ```
 project_name/
    project_name.yz